-Let’s talk about those little “Customer in Training” carts at the grocery store.
+The beauty of those tiny “Customer in Training” carts at the grocery store…

-If they weren’t so short, they’d be perfect for quick trips ’cause that plastic basket gets heavy on your arm when you overload it with more than 20-items-or-less like you know you do.
+If they weren’t so short, they’d be perfect for quick trips ’cause that plastic basket thing they keep a stack of by the door gets heavy on your arm when you overload it with more than 20-items-or-fewer like you know you do.

-I’m tempted to grab one of those training carts sometimes but just reaching down for it makes it obvious why those things are for kids.
-Now we have the smaller but full-height carts in some stores, but apparently those are too rare to have more than a few on hand?
+I’m tempted to grab one of the tiny carts myself but just reaching down for it makes it obvious why those things are for kids.

-Of course, you know when someone’s pushing a grocery cart, they think they can put what they want in it—I’d have to be watching for what my little shopper would grab from the shelves when I’d be too busy checking my list.
-More than a few times I’d find and remove things like frutti-tutti pop tarts or a can of rainbow frosting.
+Of course, you know when someone’s pushing the cart, they think they can put what they want in it there—I’d have to watch out for what my little shopper would grab from the shelves when I was busy checking the list.
+More than a few times I’d remove things like frutti-tutti pop tarts or a can of rainbow frosting.

 So I taught my junior shopper to work the two-cart angle, where one of you jumps lines just as it becomes obvious which is the right line that will take you to the finish more quickly.

 And of course you know I taught her to hang back a little and look for a line opening up at any moment when they call an extra checker out from the back—and how to leap over there past the shoppers who have no idea what just happened.